High-intensity interval training is one of the most popular ways to lose weight, and for good reason.

-High-intensity interval training, or HIIT for short, is a method of exercising where you alternate between periods of (almost) all-out intensity and low-intensity recovery.
+HIIT stands for high-intensity interval training, which is a method of exercising where you alternate between periods of (almost) all-out intensity and low-intensity recovery.

 The idea is simple: during your high-intensity bouts, you’re pushing yourself almost as hard as you can, and during your low-intensity periods, you’re trying to catch your breath in preparation for the next sprint.

 You can do many different kinds of HIIT workouts by fiddling with the following parameters: intensity, hard interval duration, rest interval duration, and number of intervals.